zoellner/sharp-heic-lambda-layer/README.md

 - `nodejs16.x` (v3.x)
 - `nodejs18.x` (v3.2+)

+Note that to use `nodejs18` you will need to build this Layer using the `public.ecr.aws/lambda/nodejs:18` Docker image, as it is not currently possible to get `node18` installed on the standard Amazon Linux 2 distros, see https://github.com/nodesource/distributions/issues/1381

 ## Contributions
 If you would like to contribute to this repository, please open an issue or submit a PR.